IGSIO/OpenIGTLinkIO/README.md

-OpenIGTLinkIFIO
+OpenIGTLinkIO
 =============

 OpenIGTLink utility library.

 Originally forked from OpenIGTLinkIF.

-OpenIGTLinkIFIO contains several wrapper layers on top of OpenIGTLink.
+OpenIGTLinkIO contains several wrapper layers on top of OpenIGTLink.
 The code originates from OpenIGTLink/OpenIGTLinkIF.
 The main intent of the library is to share igtl code between Slicer, CustusX, IBIS, MITK and other systems.

 **Warning: This is a work in progress.
 The code is highly unstable!**